urbantrout/docs/en/plugin-intro.md

 Before you begin working on a plugin, you need to decide on a few things:

 - **Package name** – Used to name your Composer package.
 It’s required even if you don’t want to distribute your plugin via Composer.
 (See Composer’s [documentation][package name] for details.)
+We recommend prefixing the second segment (after the `/`) with `craft-`, to help identify that this is a Craft plugin.
+For example, `pixelandtonic/craft-recipes`.
 - **Namespace prefix** – Your plugin’s class namespaces will begin with this.
 (See the [PSR-4] autoloading specification for details.)
 Note that this should *not* begin with `craft\`; use something that identifies you, the developer.
 - **Plugin handle** – Something that uniquely identifies your plugin within the Craft ecosystem.
 (Plugin handles must begin with a letter and contain only lowercase letters, numbers, and dashes.
 They should be `kebab-cased`.)
 - **Plugin name** – What your plugin will be called within the Control Panel.